 What Length and Width Should My Snowboard Be?

 Step #1: Use Your Height, Weight, Boot Size and Riding Style

 To figure out what size snowboard you need, you’re going to use your height, weight, boot size and what type of snowboarding you’re interested in.
 For example, for freestyle riding a shorter board helps for being easier to do spin tricks, get up on rails or rotate in the air.
 Or for a beginner a board too long is hard to control, a shorter board is a little easier to learn on.
 Whereas, for freeriding a longer board has greater stability at speed.
 Or our volume or shaped boards can be sized up or down, depending on the model.
 As a general rule for all mountain riding or getting your first board you don’t want to have a board as tall as you or one that is below your chest.
 You want something that comes around your chest to chin.
 Weight can play a part in the flex you want, for example a heavier person can utilize a firmer flex that won’t fold up under their weight and stiffer board wouldn’t be as forgiving for a thinner rider.

-Here’s a Snowboard Sizing Chart you can use to get an idea for what size board you need based on your weight in pounds:
+Here’s a Snowboard Sizing Chart you can use to get an idea for what size board you need based on your height and weight:

 Snowboard Size Chart (Guideline)